StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 Additional functionality available in the StackState Self-Hosted product:

-The StackPack versions shipped with each supported release of StackState can be found on the page [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md).
+A full list of the StackPacks shipped with each supported version of StackState is available on the [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) page.
 {% endhint %}

 ## Install or uninstall a StackPack